Dispersive analysis of the $\pi^+ \pi^-$ production at the CMD3 experiment and the compatibility with muon pair production measurement by KLOE2 and the pion form factor by JLAB: Introduction

-The paper is organized as follows: The next section provides the necessary theory for $\sigma_{\mu\mu}$ for the KLOE 2004 measurement.
-The combination of data and error propagation is explained in section \ref{infl}.
-The preparation of the pion cross section for the HVP calculation is discussed in a separate section \ref{DRFOR}, where we describe the extraction of the spectral function.
+The paper is organized as follows: The next section provides the necessary theory for calculating the running charge.
+Section \ref{infl} explains the combination of data and error propagation.
+A separate section, section \ref{DRFOR} , discusses the preparation of the pion cross section for the HVP calculation and describes the extraction of the spectral function.
 In this section, we also compare it to the JLAB-$\pi$ experiment.
-We compare calculated running QED couplings with the experiment in section \ref{alfy} and draw conclusions in the final Section.
+Section \ref{alfy} compares the calculated running QED coupling with the experiment and draws conclusions.